bluejayA/substation/docs/architecture/object-storage.md

 ## Overview

-Substation's Swift object storage implementation is built with a layered architecture emphasizing performance, reliability, and maintainability.
-This document describes the system architecture, component interactions, and design patterns.
+If you've ever watched a multi-gigabyte upload fail at 99% completion, you understand why object storage systems need robust architecture.
+We built Substation's Swift implementation with a layered architecture that prioritizes performance, reliability, and maintainability because network connections are unreliable, files are enormous, and users expect everything to "just work."
+This document describes how we architected the system to handle these challenges, from component interactions to concurrency patterns.

+We designed this architecture around three core principles: never load entire files into memory, always provide clear progress feedback, and make retry logic transparent.
+The result is a system that can handle uploads and downloads of any size while gracefully handling the inevitable network failures and user cancellations that plague file transfer operations.

 ## Architecture Diagram

+Our architecture follows a traditional layered approach with clear separation of concerns.
+The diagram below shows how data flows from the TUI layer through handlers and business logic down to the OpenStack Swift API.
+Notice how utilities like hash computation and error handling are accessed by multiple layers, reflecting their cross-cutting nature.

 ```mermaid
 graph TB